 There’s no perfect Negative Keyword list out there because you can add more every time you check out the Search Terms report.
-Unless you’re only running Exact Match campaigns your ads are going to appear for irrelevant keywords, particularly on new campaigns.
+Even if you are only running Exact Match keywords your ads are still going to appear for irrelevant keywords, particularly for the latest keywords you have added.

-Depending on your budget and the number of impressions your account gets will have an influence on how frequent you will run the Search Term reports, but I’d recommend a couple of times a week for accounts spending five figures a month, and at least once a week for others.
-Sort these reports by Impressions so you can start with the most common terms, in case you don’t have the time to go through 10,000+ rows.
+Depending on your budget and the number of impressions your account gets will have an influence on how frequent you will need to run Search Term reports, but I’d recommend a couple of times a week for accounts spending five figures a month, and at least once a week for others.
+Sort these reports by Impressions so you can start with the most popular terms, in case you don’t have the time to go through 10,000+ search terms.

 By default, new campaigns run on both the Search Network and Search Partners.
 There’s also the option to run Text Ads on the Display Network too.
 Run a report by campaign to see what the CPA is by network, Often Display Network and Search Partners will have much higher CPAs than the Search Network, which may be causing your target to be out of sight.